Human Development and Family Studies: BS, BA

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.

-In addition to Utah State University’s admissions requirements, the family, consumer, and human development program has additional requirements:
+In addition to Utah State University’s admissions requirements, the Human Development and Family Studies program has additional requirements:

 - Freshmen: New freshmen admitted to USU in good standing qualify for admission as pre-majors.